 Linux ps command and scripting with nodejs

-There are many options for the command that can be used to control selection of which process to print to the standard output, and formating of the output when it comes to what I want to know about processes.
 In this post I will be going over some typical examples of the Linux ps command, that have to do with selecting all process, processes for a user, and just instances of a single command.
-I will also be going over some examples that have to do with creating a custom output of the command, and a use case example with nodejs while I am at it.
+I will also then want to write about any and all additional topics that might come up while I am at it because this is major deal kind of command.

 1 - Some basic examples of the linux ps command